First and foremost, DO NOT USE ANY KIND OF PINE BEDDING.

 and hypothesize.
 Even snakes that are born blind, can feed and survive, relying solely on their heat sensors and their ability to feel

 With this in mind, always approach your snake from behind.
 Any movement from the front can be mistaken for a threat or as food.
-In
+I

-response your snake could strike out of fear or hunger.
+n response your snake could strike out of fear or hunger.
+These actions are called 'defensive' reactions or 'feeding responses'.

-Tap the enclosure when you go to handle you pet.
-If they are asleep, this will give them some time to wake up and know that you're opening
+Tap the enclosure before you handle you pet.
+If they are asleep, this will give them some time to wake up and know that you're opening up

-them in a ball until they feel comfortable enough to relax.
+m in a ball until they feel comfortable enough to relax.
 Forcing them to ‘un-ball’ only stresses them and makes them feel threatened.
-It
+It may

-may take several minutes for him or her to relax, but eventually they will.
+take several minutes for him or her to relax, but eventually they will.
 Be patient and expect this to be the norm.
-It’s an instinctual
+It’s an instinctual reaction for

 As they relax and start crawling around, be cognizant of any movement if front of them.
 You don’t want to be moving your hands quickly in